Shehryar718/WhatsAppChatParser/README.md

 - **Parsing**: Extracts and structures chat messages by sender and timestamp.
 - **Formatting**: Groups consecutive messages from the same sender.
-- **Exporting**: Allows exporting parsed data to CSV, JSONL, and structured prompt-completion formats for training AI models.
+- **Exporting**: Allows exporting parsed data to CSV, JSONL, and structured prompt-completion and user-assistant formats for training AI models.

 ## Usage